Novacer/SubTite-add-subtitles-to-videos/README.md

 2. Create a [free speech resource](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices) in the Azure portal.
 Make sure to pick the free (F0) pricing tier!
 As of time of writing, this should give you 5 hours of free subtitle transcription per month.
 3. Now you should have 2 API keys under "Keys and Endpoint" on the Azure portal.
 Copy one of them.
 4. In subtite, select `Subtitle > Auto Transcribe`.
 Copy in your keys and also the Region of your speech instance.
 (For example, westus)
 5. Enter a password to remember this information for next time.
-The password is used to encrypt the API keys to store on your local disk, and it is never passed anywhere else except to the Microsoft servers.
+The password is ~~used~~ to encrypt the API keys to store on your local disk, and it is never passed anywhere else except to the Microsoft servers.
 6. Choose the output location where the auto-transcribed subtitles will be saved.
 7. Wait for your audio to be processed for auto-transcription!

 ## Building from source
-SubTite uses bazel as the main build system.
-Setup bazel on your environment following this link: https://docs.bazel.build/versions/main/install.html.
+SubTite uses Bazel v7.4.1 as the main build system.
+Setup your environment by [installing Bazelisk](https://bazel.build/install/bazelisk), which will use our [.bazelversion](https://github.com/Novacer/SubTite-add-subtitles-to-videos/blob/master/.bazelversion) file to pick the right version of Bazel.

 ### Windows

+#### Dependency installation
 Compiling for windows requires MSVC 2019.
+You can download ["Build Tools for Visual Studio"](https://visualstudio.microsoft.com/downloads/) to get the 2019 compiler.

 With bazel setup, here are some sample commands for building the CLI.